Kentico/xperience-by-kentico-sitecore-migration-tool/docs/Usage-Guide.md

         </tr>
         <tr>
             <td><code>&lt;mediaMapping&gt;</code></td>
-            <td>List of media libraries available for selection when running a media export. </td>
+            <td><code>&lt;mediaTemplates&gt;</code> is the list of Content Hub content types for assets.
+If you already have Content Hub content types for images and files in the target Xperience by Kentico instance, you can copy their names and guids so that the tool does not create additional ones automatically during import.</td>
-            <td>You must have at least one media library because the exported media items will be linked to it.</code></td>
+            <td>You must have at least one content type with the <code>defaultMediaTemplate="true"</code> atrribute as the exported media items will be linked to it. <code>fileExtensions</code> are used for choosing the appropriate content type when exporting media items.
+If there is no matching content type, the element with <code>defaultMediaTemplate="true"</code> will be used by default.</td>
         </tr>
         <tr>
             <td rowspan="2"><code>&lt;templateMapping&gt;</code></td>